 The following conditions may cause the lunulae to disappear or be less visible:

-People with B-12 deficiency may notice that their lunulae disappear.
+People with a vitamin B-12 deficiency may notice that their lunulae disappear.
 They may also develop brownish-gray nails.

 Vitiligo is a chronic skin condition that causes the skin to lose color, usually in patches.
 This happens when the body attacks melanocytes, the skin cells that give the skin its color.

 People with vitiligo may develop other disorders, such as thyroid disease, and they are more vulnerable to sunburns and other sun-related skin conditions.
-It is, therefore, important to seek medical care.
+Therefore, it is important to seek medical care.

-Anemia is a common blood disorder, affecting at least 3 million people in the United States.
+Anemia is a common blood disorder, affecting almost 3 million people in the United States.

 It happens when the red blood cells that carry iron-rich hemoglobin do not work correctly or when the body does not produce enough red blood cells.
 This causes an oxygen deficiency that can result in paleness, including paleness that makes the lunulae invisible.

-Iron deficiency is the most common cause of anemia, usually occurring when a person has either lost blood, such as following a hemorrhage or giving birth.
+Iron deficiency is the most common cause of anemia, usually occurring when a person has lost blood, such as following a hemorrhage or childbirth.

 A deficiency can also happen when the body does not properly absorb iron, or a person does not consume enough iron-rich foods.